 Have you ever wondered what traditional houses around the world look like?
 No matter the country or culture, homes and houses have always been important.
-Whether they’re permanent four-walled fixtures, nomadic shelters, or even a boat, here are what different traditional houses around the world look like.
+Whether they’re permanent four-walled fixtures, nomadic shelters, or even a boat, here are some unique, distinctive and different traditional houses around the world.

 The Göreme valley of Central Turkey is home to some truly unique rock formations called “fairy chimneys”.
 The result of ancient volcanic eruptions, they resemble tall mushrooms.
 Over the years, humans carved into the soft rock creating shelters, houses, and eventually, entire towns.
 They have been used by people hiding from wars and persecution.